Personalize your Dog’s Cookies!

-With this anise dog cookie recipe you can make dog cookies that have the shape of your dog's breed and the tantalizing taste and smell of anise.
+Make this anise dog cookie recipe in the shape of your dog’s breed watch her go crazy with the tantalizing taste and smell of anise.

 And, if you use my recipe below, you control the ingredients and can make sure that your dog gets only all natural ingredients in his dog treats!